What is an ATH?

 How It Works

-Bitcoin's ATH is simply the highest recorded price across major exchanges.
-There's no official arbiter — different exchanges may show slightly different peaks depending on liquidity and trading volume.
+The ATH is the highest recorded price across major exchanges.
+Different exchanges may show slightly different peaks depending on liquidity and trading volume.
 Bitcoin has set new all-time highs in every major market cycle: ~$31 in 2011, ~$1,100 in 2013, ~$20,000 in 2017, ~$69,000 in 2021, and beyond $100,000 in 2024.
-Each new ATH has been followed by a significant drawdown, then an eventual recovery to new highs.
-This pattern — ATH, crash, accumulation, new ATH — is one of Bitcoin's most consistent historical rhythms.
-Whether it continues is not guaranteed, but understanding the pattern helps you avoid panic in either direction.
+Each new ATH was followed by a significant drawdown, then a recovery to new highs.
+This cycle of ATH, crash, accumulation, and new ATH has repeated through every era of Bitcoin's history.